matihost/monorepo/terraform/aws/aws-jenkins/prerequisites/amis/jenkins-master/README.md

 #clean all AMI with prefix of AMI_NAME (default: jenkins-master) and accompanied them snapshot (assume EBS type AMIs)
 make clean-amis

-# spin test EC2 instance from the latest AMI present in the account in the region
-# switch back to account allowing create instance
-awsp default
-make test-instance

-# then to ssh to it to check whether everything is in order (TODO do some automation here)
-make test-ssh

-# clean after tests, shutdown EC2 test instance
-make test-slean
 ```